dkurb-projects/devTinder/homework.md

 - Test expiry of jwt token and cookies
 - create schema method for jwt token
 - create schema method for compare password in /login API

+- Explore Tinder API
+- Create list of all APIs you can think of on Tinder
+- Group multiple routes under respective routers
+- Read documentation for express.router
+- create routes folder for managing auth, profile, request routers
+- create routers - authRouter, profileRouter, requestRouter
+- Import these routers in  app.js